 In 1750 John Morton, the attorney general to Queen Charlotte, bought Medlycotts, as it was then known, completely rebuilt it and renamed it Danesfield,

-that we see today.
-Hudson’s work was scarcely completed when he decided to sell and a number of subsequent owners made their respective marks on
+we see today.
+Hudson’s work was scarcely completed when he decided to sell and a number of subsequent owners made their respective marks on the house

 It became a school for a short time during the war before being requisitioned as a base to develop the intelligence Section of the Royal Air Force.

-from which to choose: The Orangery with its stunning river views, the more ornate and grand Oak Room and The Terrace, on which you can soak up
+which to choose: The Orangery with its stunning river views, the more ornate and grand Oak Room and The Terrace, on which you can soak up the sun in